johnshields/GoodVibrations-MR-Game/README.md

 # About the Game
 Good Vibrations is a Mixed Reality Game that allows the user to control the game using voice commands, keyboard, and mouse.

-Play as a Dog and collect all the bones in the park!
+The player plays as a dog in the game and collects bones around the vibrant park setting filled with other dogs and their owners.
+The game has music upbeat music that fits the setting and is credited [here](https://github.com/johnshields/GoodVibrations-MR-Game/blob/main/workings/music_credits.md).
+Once all the bones are collected, the game ends and loads back to the Main Menu.

 * Developed with Unity ``2020.1.17f1`` and JetBrains Rider ``2020.3.3``